kskrobas/npcl64/README.md

    Restart your console/terminal.
 2. go to the npcl64 folder and set link to fparser folder, e.g.:

    $ ln -s <path_to_fparser> .

-    (remember about dot at then end of instruction) Finally the npcl64 folder should look like this:
+    (remember about dot at the end of instruction) Finally, the npcl64 folder should look like this:

     bin
     example